 It’s important, before you arrive at your new home, to pre-plan so that you can hit the ground running.
 If you’re an entrepreneur, a good start is to thoroughly understand everything about what’s required of small business owners.
 Although it may seem black-and-white on paper, Zenbusiness points out that there are many guidelines that you must follow, such as the maximum number of employees you’re allowed to have.
 Before moving forward, make sure you have all of the paperwork and documentation needed to register your business.

 The last and perhaps most exciting step is to assemble the home office itself.
 There really are no hard and fast rules when it comes to designing a workspace – you can go as far as your imagination takes you.
 Maybe you’ve always dreamt of having an office aquarium or a desk beer tap.
-Just remember, even though you’ve got free roam, the work itself still has to get done!
+Just remember, even though you’ve time for a virtual coffee break, the work itself still has to get done!

 The pandemic has changed the business landscape permanently.
 Thriving in a post-COVID world means staying alert to change, adapting quickly, and thinking outside of the box to create a lifestyle that is conducive to both happiness and profit.